izzie-heath/startup/README.md

 ![Design image](habitat-mockup.png)

 Here is an image showing the main dashboard after a user logs in.
-I degined this using [NinjaMock](NinjaMock.com).
+I designed this using [NinjaMock](NinjaMock.com).

 ```mermaid
 sequenceDiagram